About us

 meghan@colcoalition.ca

-Meghan Callon
+Meg Callon

-Communications & Design Lead
+Communications & Design Manager

 JD Williams is a twice certified science teacher & independent Education Consultant with 2 decades of experience in the field of education as a curriculum architect, equity leader, resource developer, & learning and performance specialist.